Civilian Noninstitutional Population and Associated Rate and Ratio Measures for Model-Based Areas

 employment levels.
 Changes to both not-seasonally-adjusted and smoothed-seasonally-adjusted rates and ratios from April 2010 forward reflect, in

-addition, the updated estimates of civilian noninstitutional population ages 16 and over.
+addition, the updated estimates of civilian noninstitutional population ages 16 and older.

 Labor Force Concepts